patrickhener/goshs/README.md

 # Tutorial Series

 I wrote several blog posts how and why I implemented all of this.
-You can find it [here](https://hesec.de/tags/goshs/) if you are intereseted about the technical background.
+You can find it [here](https://hesec.de/tags/goshs/) if you are interested about the technical background.